ajparm/SpartanDawgs/README.md

- All data used for this anlysis is in /data
+ All data used for this analysis is in /data

  All code witten for the analysis is in /code